baisakhi771/data512_project/README.md

 # DATA 512 - Project Part 1 - Common Analysis
 ## Wildfire Analysis for Palmdale, California

-#### Baisakhi Sarkar, Master of Science in Data Science at University of Washington 2023-2025
+### Baisakhi Sarkar, Master of Science in Data Science at University of Washington 2023-2025

+**❗Important Note: The starting dataset named USGS_Wildland_Fire_Combined_Dataset.json could not be uploaded to git since it is 2.17GB and even after compresion it is 700Mb.
+But locally that is placed inside the Data folder and used (from local) in the Wildfire_Analysis_Data_Acquisition.ipynb using relative path.
+The dataset was fetched from [Combined Wildland Fire Datasets for the United States and certain territories, 1800s-Present (combined wildland fire polygons)](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81)**

 ### Project Goal